aartikash/musings/_posts/2021-07-13-zzzzzzzzzzzzzzzzzaboutme.md

 I am back into learning everything in moderation mode again.

 I am back, FINALLY!

-I have missed this version of me so much.
+I think not back, I am ME finally.

 This is my most fav version of me.
+MEEE

 Who knew a covid vaccine and high fever where I literally could not move was all I needed.